Prominent evangelical church is the first to sue D.C. over covid-19 worship limits

 “The Church takes no issue with Defendants’ decision to permit these gatherings, which are themselves protected by the First Amendment, and the Church supports this exercise of First Amendment rights.
 The Church does, however, take exception to Defendants’ decision to favor certain expressive gatherings over others,” the suit said.
 “The First Amendment protects both mass protests and religious worship.
 But Mayor Bowser, by her own admission, has preferred the former over the latter.”

 The suit comes at a complicated time for Capitol Hill Baptist, which has no online ministry and says in its suit that worshiping together in person is required for a “biblically ordered church.”
 The 132-year-old, largely White, conservative congregation has spent much of the year in intense internal conversation about racism, politics, the overwhelming White evangelical support for President Trump, and what it all means for the Christian witness.
-There have been church book groups discussing White privilege, and clergy this week are launching a teaching series on how to remain close amid disagreements on race and politics.
+There have been church book groups discussing White privilege, and clergy members this week are launching a teaching series on how to remain close amid disagreements on race and politics.

-The vote Sunday at a members’ meeting to pursue litigation was 402 in favor, 35 against, members said, though church leaders would not confirm specific numbers.
+The vote Sunday at a members meeting to pursue litigation was 402 in favor, 35 against, members said, though church leaders would not confirm specific numbers.
 Some pastors said no members were strongly opposed, but some were “concerned,” said Justin Sok, a lay pastor.

-The 26-page complaint focuses on legally contrasting the city’s Phase 2 guidelines for houses of worship, which allows services and activities for up to 100 people or up to 50 percent of the building’s capacity, whichever is fewer, with what it sees as permissiveness around the large public rallies that took place this summer and Bowser’s comments in support of large Black Lives Matter-related events.
+The 26-page complaint focuses on legally contrasting the city’s Phase 2 guidelines for houses of worship, which allows services and activities for up to 100 people or up to 50 percent of the building’s capacity, whichever is fewer, with what it sees as permissiveness for the large public rallies that took place this summer and Bowser’s comments in support of large Black Lives Matter-related events.

-Members of Capitol Hill Baptist took part in the first major faith-based anti-racism march this summer in D.C., in June — one organized by conservative evangelicals, a segment of the U.S. church that in the past couple of years has begun publicly wrestling with questions around systemic racism.
+Members of Capitol Hill Baptist took part in the first major faith-based anti-racism march this summer in D.C., in June — one organized by conservative evangelicals, a segment of the U.S. church that in the past couple of years has begun publicly wrestling with questions about systemic racism.

-“Not that we take issues with other gatherings that have occurred,” said Sok.
+“Not that we take issues with other gatherings that have occurred,” Sok said.
 “We fully support the rights of other citizens to express their views that are important in our day and time in our country but want to express our views and communicate to our people what we think is an important message, which is the Gospel of Jesus Christ.”

 In a statement, the Rev. Thomas Bowen, director of the mayor’s Office of Religious Affairs, said: “The pandemic has placed us all in a tough situation, leading us to make adjustments to all aspects of our lives.
 We have engaged with congregations to ensure houses of worship can plan their services in a way that it is safe for everyone.”

 On Monday, Bowser said she was considering lifting bans on some activities during Phase 2.
 In the next two weeks, she said, she might reopen city-owned indoor pools, allow more activities in libraries and grant waivers for more activities at some businesses, such as live music.
 The city has been in Phase 2 for three months.
-D.C. has met some of its 10 criteria for moving into the next phase, including a coronavirus test positivity rate below 3 percent and the ability to contact almost every new patient within a day of testing positive.
+D.C. has met some of its 10 criteria for moving into the next phase, including a coronavirus test positivity rate below 3 percent and the ability to contact almost every new patient within a day of testing positive, but has a ways to go in other areas.

 Coronavirus restrictions are more liberal in Virginia and Maryland, though in Maryland, the governor allows localities to be more restrictive.